verus-lang/verus/source/docs/bv_experiments/bit-vector-reference.md

     }
 }
 ```
-With macros above, we can prove that `set_bit64!` does what is has to do.
+With the macros above, we can prove that `set_bit64!` has the desired behavior.
 ```
 #[verifier(bit_vector)]
 #[proof]